Manupendra/Employee/README.md

 # Spring Boot Web App

+#### This project is demonstrate the CI/CD pipeline, it is build as docker image and pushed to dockerHub repo after that I've deployed in K8s with log are stored in central data store - Logstash and visual and monitor using ELK stask.
 The project is Spring Boot Application using gradle build tool.
 It contains 3 endpoints
 1. **GET** ```/status``` - to check the liveness or readiness of the service
 2. **GET** ```/employees/get``` - to get the list of employees